alacrityio/alacrity-support-documentation/developer documentation/manuals/core/alacli/command reference/system/system-rex-consolidate.md

----
-title: "system rex consolidate"
+# system rex consolidate
-excerpt: "Consolidate REX maturity buckets into one that matures in 4 days"
+> Consolidate REX maturity buckets into one that matures in 4 days
 ---
 ## Positionals
 - `owner` _TEXT_ - Account which owns the REX fund (required)